Aviation Accident Attorney – Plane Crash Cases

 Aviation Accident Attorney – John O’Connell

 There can be a number of reasons why a plane or helicopter crash occurred.
 The proper investigation of these claims require familiarity with and careful analysis of flight theory, Federal Aviation Regulations, NTSB reports, human factors, pilot background, training, product liability law and aircraft operation.
 These types of aviation crashes require a hands on investigative approach.
 Knowledgeable interviews with pilots, fixed based operators, instructors, trainers and on-the-ground witnesses makes a huge difference in the establishment of liability for these accidents.
 A proper search and evaluation of aircraft maintenance records, weather reports, witness statements, technical aircraft component part reports, component analysis, prior accident history, FAA records, NTSB records, the mode and manner of the crash, aircraft crash debris and wreckage patterns, expert analysis, air traffic control records, airman qualifications, and a variety of other considerations has to be properly evaluated.
 This is where years of aviation experience and technical training can make a huge difference in determining who or what is at fault for the aviation crash.
 John is familiar with the general aviation regulations for aircraft operation.
-He has investigating multiple large airliner accidents, mid-air collisions, air fires, airshow small plane accidents and other types of plane and helicopter crashes.
+He has been involved in litigation of multiple large airliner accidents, mid-air collisions, air fires, airshow small plane accidents and other types of plane and helicopter crashes.